teach-afp/www/input/lecture8.md

   > runEval $ eval $ testExpr2
   1738 ```

-* What does it happen with the side-effects when an error occurs?
+* What happens with the side-effects when an error occurs?

   ```haskell
   testExpr3 = parse "let one = new 1; \